The Mrs. Carter Show World Tour: Fashion

 For the 2013 shows, Beyoncé worked with multiple designers for the tour's costumes including Emilio Pucci, Riccardo Tisci from Givenchy, The Blonds, Julien MacDonald, Dean and Dan Caten (DSQUARED2), creative director Tamara Ralph of Ralph & Russo who was personally requested by the singer to design an outfit, David Koma, Alon Livne, Vrettos Vrettakos designers from Kenzo, Gucci, Roberto Cavalli and Dennis Kolpodinos.
 For the performance at the 2013 Made in America, Beyoncé wore a new costume designed by Timothy White, accompanied with shoes made by Reed Krakoff.
 The outfit designed by DSQUARED2 was from their spring/summer 2013 collection at the Glamazon catwalk show and was inspired by models of the '90s.
 Several costumes were also designed by Emilio Pucci's Peter Dundas who described them as a "modern take on glamour", taking them from his fall/winter 2013 collection.
 He focused on the singer being able to perform the choreography during her performances.
 Stuart Weitzman designed the shoes for Beyoncé, her back-up dancers and band collaborating with stylists Ty Hunter, Raquel Smith, and Beyoncé's mother Tina Knowles.
 Weitzman created them in different colors with military elements.
 Beyoncé wanted Weitzman to focus on her being able to dance wearing the shoes without noticing they were on her feet.

-One of Beyoncé's costumes which was worn during the first concerts was a gold bodysuit designed by The Blonds embellished with golden breasts complete with a nipple detail.
-The costume was a collaboration between the group, Beyoncé, Knowles, and Hunter.
+One of Beyoncé's costumes which was worn during the first concerts was a gold bodysuit, designed by The Blonds, embellished with golden breast-cups with a complete nipple detail.
+The costume was a collaboration between the designers, Beyoncé herself, her mother, and Hunter.
 It was hand embroidered in 600 hours with approximately 30,000 Swarovski crystals.
 According to The Blonds, it was meant to give the illusion of being covered in crystallized honey and reflect Beyoncé's personality for the tour.
 They were inspired by Beyoncé's songs of female empowerment and female nudes painted by Tamara de Lempicka.
 The costume received wide media and fan attention and divided critics' opinions.
 InStyle's Meghan Blalock described the costume as the "most scandalous" that the singer has worn in her career.
 For the 2014 shows, the singer wore numerous new designs collaborating again with DSQUARED2, Givenchy, Pucci and Weitzman as well as with new designers such as Tom Ford, Versace and Karen Langley.